Welcome from our Principal

 Student Induction Meeting

 In line with Nottingham City, The Nottingham Emmanuel School will have 2 transition days for all Year 6 students.
-These will run on Tuesday 5th and Wednesday 6th July.
 Our new Year 7 students will attend The Nottingham Emmanuel School on both of these days to start to experience secondary school life.
 Children should attend in their Primary school uniform but can wear trainers to allow them to partake in sporting activities.
 Lunch is provided but children can bring a packed lunch if they prefer.

-On Monday 4th July we will invite parents of our new Year 7 cohort to our transition evening.
+We are thrilled to invite families of our new Year 7 cohort to our transition evening.
 During this evening parents will be able to meet key staff from the school, tour the school and receive key information about the two transition days and starting at The Nottingham Emmanuel School in September.

 You can visit the Meet The Staff section of the website to see pictures of our Leadership Team, Subject Leaders and Year Leaders.

-The Year Leader for your child’s year group is Mr Marsh, a very experienced member of staff.
-Mr Marsh will be supported by a team of tutors who will be responsible for the day to day pastoral care of our new year 7 students.
+The Year Leader will be supported by a team of tutors who will be responsible for the day to day pastoral care of our new year 7 students.

 You will find a lot of key information in our Parent Handbook, which is available in the Parental Information section of our website.